jerryli99/CMSC472_Final_Project/README.md

 This project is about classifying UMD buildings.
 So far, we have 3300 labeled images for this project.

-As of 11/22/2024, it is possible we might need to change the structure of the project, or not.
+Update: 11/22/2024, it is possible we might need to change the structure of the project, or not.
 I haven't have the time to run the code, please check it yourself.
 We did supervised learning, .....